karanrjhaveri/recruitment-task/README.md

 3. Run Commands:
 4. Navigate to the script's directory cd /d D:\..\Github\recruitment-task\Python
-5. Install the necessary packages for this project pip install csv pip install xmltodict pip install argparse pip install yaml
+5. Install the necessary packages for this project using pip
+- csv
+- xmltodict
+- argparse
+- yaml
 6. Completed script.py